2013 Mazda Mazda6 Performance

 - "This four-door is the only body style, and the 6 is among the best family sedans to drive, with a sporty suspension and good steering." -- Car and Driver (2011)

 - "Driving is a thrilling experience in the … Mazda6, especially with the higher trim level's V6 engine." -- Automobile.com (2011)

 - "But what we like most about the Mazda 6 is its driving dynamics.
 Underway, it delivers sparkling performance, offering a terrific driving experience among the midsize sedans." -- New Car Test Drive (2011)

 Acceleration and Power

-The base 2013 Mazda6 has a 170-horsepower four-cylinder engine and six-speed manual transmission, though a five-speed automatic with manual mode is available.
+The base 2013 Mazda6 has a 170-horsepower four-cylinder engine and a six-speed manual transmission, though a five-speed automatic with manual mode is available.
 The s Grand Touring trim is powered by a V6 engine that makes 272 horsepower.
 This engine is mated to a six-speed automatic with manual mode.
 EPA fuel economy estimates for the four-cylinder engine and either transmission are 21/30 mpg city/highway, while V6 models earn 18/27 mpg.
-With a slew of newly-redesigned rivals earning much better fuel economy ratings, the Mazda6’s fuel economy isn’t up to class standards.
-If fuel economy is a top priority, a redesigned 2014 Mazda6 is coming in early 2013 and is expected to deliver better fuel economy.
+With a slew of newly redesigned rivals earning much better fuel economy ratings, the Mazda6’s fuel economy isn’t up to class standards.

 Test drivers think the four-cylinder engine’s power is good, but one says it’s underpowered when the car is full of people.
 Another mentions that the four-cylinder is noisy when pushed hard.
 Several reviewers prefer the V6, saying it delivers impressive performance.
 When evaluating the Mazda6’s transmissions, reviewers praise the six-speed manual for its precise throws, while the automatic gets dinged for being slow to respond.